 Work is due to start in 2021.

 The planned public realm improvements is a major civil engineering project, involving highways, utility suppliers, complex legal issues and extremely detailed tendering and contract work.

-In March 2020, the Coronavirus pandemic halted our efforts to progress the scheme as we quite rightly focused on supporting local shops and businesses devastated by the impact of COVID-19.
+In 2020, the Coronavirus pandemic impacted on our efforts to progress the scheme as we quite rightly focused on supporting local shops and businesses devastated by the impact of COVID-19.

 Work may take place in different areas simultaneously providing this will not cause too much disruption.

 Why has it been so long between the public consultation and the start of the work?

 The funding to deliver the first three phases of the scheme was only finalised in December 2019 and the coronavirus pandemic halted progress for a few months during 2020.

 Back in 2016, Arun’s initial application to the Government’s Coastal Communities Fund (CCF) for £5 million to deliver all five phases of the scheme was turned down.